No booking fees on the app

 Glasgow Queen Street to Dundee train timetable

-The journey from Glasgow Queen Street to Dundee on the fastest train in 1h 18m, usually 1h 35m.
-Each day, 41 trains leave from Glasgow Queen Street, starting at 05:51 and ending at 23:45.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Glasgow Queen Street to Dundee, take the fastest train in 1h 18m, typically 1h 35m.
+Daily, 42 trains depart from Glasgow Queen Street, with the first at 05:51 and the last at 23:45.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 DepartsArrivesOperator